If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 If you don't like creating recipes, shopping lists, and have a difficult time feeding your family, I recommend $5 Meal Plan.

 $5 Meal Plan was nice enough to give my readers a free 14-day trial of their service.
-Guys, it's amazing.
+Guys, it's incredible.